rust-stuco/lectures/week6/slides.md

 # Recap: Testing

-* Unit tests exercise different parts of a library separately and can test private implementation details
+* Unit tests examine parts of a library in isolation and can test private implementation details
 * Integration tests check that many parts of the library work together correctly
-* Even though Rust can prevent some kinds of bugs, tests are still important to reduce logical bugs!
+* Even though Rust can prevent some kinds of bugs, tests are still extremely important to reduce logical bugs

 ---